Why Avoidance Masquerades as Discernment in Christian Men

 A Direct Word to the Man Reading This

 If this unsettles you, pay attention.
 You may not lack faith.
-You may lack trained obedience.
-And trained obedience is built, not wished into existence.
+You may lack formation.

 Comments